|Ordered||29 Jul 1936|

 General notes on this boat

 8 Feb 1941.
 U-37 located convoy HG 53 late on 8 Feb 1941.
-She commenced attacking on the 9th and sank 3 ships over the next 2 days, and also called in Condor aircraft from 2/KG 40, which sank an additional 5 ships on the 9th.
-The heavy cruiser Hipper was also vectored to the position, but by the time she arrived on the 11th there was only a solitary straggler for her to sink.
+She opened attack on the 9th and sank three ships over the next two days, also calling in Fw Condor aircraft from 2/KG 40 which sank another five ships on the 9th.
+The heavy cruiser Hipper was also vectored to the position, but by the time she arrived on the 11th there only remained a solitary straggler for her to sink.

 Men lost from U-boats

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-37 did not suffer any casualties (we know of) until the time of her loss.